 Ummm... technically, once you buy our kits, they belong to you.
 Technically, you can do anything you want to with it.
 Technically, I would highly suggest not doing these things with it.
 Technically, I would advise you to follow the instructions provided to you to completely enjoy your absinthe experience.
 Technically speaking...

 Shoot!
-I forgot about my absinthe and left the kit in there for two months!
+I forgot about my absinthe and left the kit in the alcohol for two months!
 I bet it's ruined now, isn't it?

 Not at all, my dear, not at all.
 The alcohol has now absorbed all of the thujone out of the wormwood and is all nestled nicely in your jar.
 The herbs will not go bad while sitting in the alcohol, so do not fret.
 The flavors will mellow out and the drink will become smoother.
 The longer the herbs sit in the alcohol, the more they blend.
 The bitters, if any, will also grow less intense as time passes.